TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 ## 1. Problem Space
-As an initial step in the design of The Better Store, we would expect our business domain expert and development team to collaborate within 'Knowledge Crunching' sessions; using popular techniques such as 'Event Storming' for fast sharing and discussing ideas for desired functional behaviour.
+As an initial step in the design of The Better Store, we would expect our business domain expert and development team to collaborate within 'Knowledge Crunching' sessions; using popular techniques such as 'Event Storming' for fast sharing and discussion od ideas for desired functional behaviour.
 Event Storming has been touted as having much success more recently for sharing ideas of system behaviour and scope between both technical and non-technical people [(4)](references.md).

 The output of Event Storming workshops are highly-visual diagrams conveying envisaged business contexts and behaviours.
 From here, main use cases may be chosen that would become part of the 'Core Domain' for implementation of a Minimal Viable Product (MVP).
-More explicit specifications for these can then be made more explicit using tools such as:
+More explicit specifications for these can then be defined using tools such as:

 1. Behaviour-Driven Development (BDD) specifications to focus on the behaviour of the main use cases oriented around specific scenarios.